zifeng-kang/jhu-dissertation-mwe/README.md

 ```
 The line numbers were manually derived from `old-dissertation.tex` in `vim`

-# Changes from the Vogelstein/Weitzner/Muschelli/Collado Torres template
+# Major changes from the previous template

 * Added each `*.tex` file split from `old-dissertation.tex` to `text/` directory

 * These files were then integrated into the project and modified as necessary to compile

-* Added `bib` file generated from the Mendeley reference manager and tweaked it as necessary
+* Added `bib` file generated from the `Mendeley` reference manager and tweaked it as necessary

 * removed `rnw_chapter` directory